-The most worrying thing is if you’re using online banking or exchanging payment details over emails or instant messaging.
+The most worrying thing is if you use online banking or exchange payment details over emails or instant messaging.

 Public Wi-Fi might not be encrypted, but e-commerce companies like PayPal, eBay, and Amazon employ their own encryption techniques.
 (In fact, most major sites that request a password use encryption.)
 You can check for this by looking at the URL.
 If it’s an HTTPS address — that additional “S” meaning “Secure” — there’s some level of encryption.
 A plugin like HTTPS Everywhere will force your browser into defaulting to encrypted transmissions where available.

 This variation of an MITM attack is also known as the “Evil Twin”.
 The technique intercepts your data in transit, but bypasses any security systems a public Wi-Fi hotspot might have.